teociaps/SwaggerUI.Themes/README.md

 	This code enables the chosen theme for Swagger UI in your application.

-	> Please be aware that for projects utilizing the older style template with separate `Startup.cs` and `Program.cs` files, the following code should be configured within the `Configure` method of the `Startup` class.
+	> Please be aware that for projects utilizing the older style template with separate `Startup.cs` and `Program.cs` files, the previously code should be configured within the `Configure` method of the `Startup` class.

 ## Example
 Here's an example of how to integrate AspNetCore.SwaggerUI.Themes in your ASP.NET Core application: